 Sure, we’d all love to be king of the sea with a brand new rockin' cool boat like a Hydra-Sports 53 Suenos or a Boston Whaler 420 Outrage, but few of us have a million bucks to drop on a whim.
 Even a medium-sized fishing boat, like the Everglades 255cc, can cost as much as an average American’s home (MSRP: about $175K with standard power).
 And if you think going small is going to solve this problem, you have another thing coming—drop down under 20’ and you’ll find that fishing boats like the Robalo R18 still regularly break $30 grand.
 Here's a quick peek, however, at three brand new models listing at under $20,000.

-So, what’s a financially-restricted angler (read: normal person) supposed to do?
+Want some more financially-restricted options?
 Fear not, fish-heads.
-There are still some deals out there on reasonably-priced new boats, and all 10 we’re going to discuss today are built by reputable American boat-builders, with a base price of less than $20,000.
+There are more deals out there on reasonably-priced new boats, and all 10 we’re going to discuss today are built by reputable American boat-builders, with a base price of less than $20,000.

 Bayliner Element F18